-Santa Cruz is home to the Charles Darwin Research Station, a breeding station for endangered native species.
+Santa Cruz is home to the Charles Darwin Research Station.
 Learn about the Darwin Foundation and their giant Galápagos tortoise breeding program.
 Later, travel into the highlands where wild tortoises forage.

-At Champion Islet, snorkel among sea lions, or peer into an underwater world in a glass-bottom boat (Endeavour only) while keeping an eye out for the endangered Floreana Mockingbird.
+Snorle; among sea lions, or peer into an underwater world in a glass-bottom Zodiac (Endeavour II only).
 Those interested can visit Post Office Bay—if you see a letter addressed to someone who lives near you, the tradition is to deliver it by hand.

 Discover the marine iguana haven of Punta Espinoza as we hike over lava flows.
-Galapagos hawks and sea lion nurseries are also found as we explore this island.
+Galápagos hawks and sea lion nurseries are also found here.

-See Darwin's finches, boobies, and waved albatross on this birder's paradise.
+See Darwin's finches, boobies, and waved albatrosses in this birder's paradise.
 Walk among vivid green and red marine iguanas, and observe sea lions up close on a pristine white-sand beach.